 Keep your Tallow Balm in a cool and dry place, out of direct sunlight.

 - What is the time-frame of use?

 Grass-fed beef Tallow is shelf stable, it does not go rancid and is seasonal.
 In the Spring and Summer, the Cows eat freshly grown herbs and grass and the tallow is a lovely Golden Yellow.
 In the Winter, you'll find that the tallow balm is a little bit more white.
 Just like any food, it is best to use it when it is as fresh as possible.
 We suggest using within 6 months.
-If any skin irration occures, please discontinue to use.
+If any skin irritation occurs, please discontinue use.

 - Is this safe for my face and for children?

 Grass-fed Tallow is very gentle, nourishing, and healing for the skin; essentially our first moisturizer.
-It is very much like our skin making it easily absorbably and is also nutrient dense in Vitamins A, D, K, E and B12.
-It is highly remarkable at healing skin irritations, especially Eczema and diaper rash, a great alternative than using a commerical, petroleum and chemical-based creams.
+It is very much like our skin making it easily absorbable and is also nutrient dense in Vitamins A, D, K, E, and B12.
+It is highly remarkable at healing skin irritations, especially Eczema and diaper rash, a great alternative than using a commercial, petroleum and chemical-based creams.